jhKessler/nxtblog-ai/README.md

 ```

 ### Step 3: Step 3: Add Your Project Key
 Add your project key and the CDN URL to your .env file (or whatever method you use to manage your environment variables).
-You can find the CDN URL in your project dashboard.
+You can find the project key in your project dashboard.

 ```bash
 # .env